Psychotherapy for ADHD

 Some aspects of ADHD tend to be overlooked in more conventional approaches.

-I aim to bring these into focus as part of our work together.
+I aim to bring these into focus as we work together.

-• ADHD and perfectionism often come hand in hand.
-Having unrealistic standards can develop from years of masking executive dysfunction.
-This can lead to taking on too much at once, burnout, or procrastination.
+ADHD and perfectionism often go hand in hand.
+Unrealistic standards develop from years of masking executive dysfunction, and this can lead to overcommitting, burnout, or procrastination.

-• Women and girls with ADHD often learn to mask their struggles—appearing capable or high-achieving while quietly feeling overwhelmed.
-They may experience intense emotions, difficulty with organization and follow-through, and a persistent sense of self-doubt, especially when these challenges are misunderstood or dismissed.
+Women and girls with ADHD often learn to mask their struggles, appearing capable or high-achieving while they’re actually overwhelmed and suffering in silence.
+They may experience intense emotions, trouble with organization and follow-through, and a persistent sense of self-doubt, especially when these challenges are misunderstood or dismissed.
 Over time, this can lead to chronic shame and an increased vulnerability to anxiety, depression, and low self-esteem.

 Common Questions